CodySchaaf/Blog_Archive/source/_posts/2014-05-13-takeaways-from-railsconf-2014.markdown

 As you can see last_subscription tries to find your last subscription for you, but when it fails it returns a new instance of NullSubscription.
-Then when `last_subscription.name` is called, we get a `'none'` returned if it dosen't exist, or `'Monthly Subscription'` if it does.
+Then when `last_subscription.name` is called, we get `'none'` returned if it dosen't exist, or `'Monthly Subscription'` if it does.

 ``` ruby